tracking-exposed/youtube.tracking.exposed/content/chiaro/us.md

 type: ytSearchCampaign
 ---

-# This page is about an hipothetical list of search terms
+# This is an experiment of many
+## you can build the next one

+{{<colorblock text="Collective observation of youtube personalization in US election, follow for more">}}

 they are below.
-This test can be edited as markdown on github:
+This test can be edited as markdown on github: [us.md](https://github.com/tracking-exposed/youtube.tracking.exposed/blob/master/content/chiaro/us.md).
+Feel free to copy and create a new list. do a puil request.

-To edit the list of allowed query, which you can suggest to friends to
+To edit the list of allowed query, which you can suggest to friends to:

 1. download browser extension
 2. access to one or many search query